 Hello Reader,

-This website is often the first with the news on cycling-related law changes, cycle route projects, bicycle sharing, road safety issues, bicycle parking and security, and where different levels of government have failed to implement their own policy.
-Our analysis looks at the detail of what has gone wrong or what can be done to stop repeating failures.
+This website is often the first with the news on cycling-related law changes, cycle routes and other projects, bicycle sharing, road safety issues, bicycle parking and security, and where different levels of government have failed to implement their own policy.
+Our analysis looks at the details of what has gone wrong or what can be done to stop repeating failures.
 But as well as highlighting what’s wrong, IrishCycle.com also strives to highlight good design and examples of progress.

 IrishCycle.com is edited by me, Cian Ginty.
 I’ve had freelance work published in nearly every national newspaper in the Republic of Ireland as well as a few magazines and a number of national and international online publications.
 My training is also in journalism, with a BA (Hons) in Journalism from Dublin City University, and HDip in Print Journalism from Ballyfermot College of Further Education (BCFE).